 If you live in Scottsdale, you don’t have to worry about the maximum number of chickens you can raise.
 There is no cap as long as you don’t have any roosters and your neighbors are not complaining.

-Sedona lets you keep up to four chickens for areas that are up to 20 000 square feet big, and up to six chickens for bigger areas.
+Sedona lets you keep up to four chickens for areas that are up to 20,000 square feet big and up to six chickens for bigger areas.
 You are required to obtain a permit.
 Each of your chickens should have at least four square feet in a coop.
 A coop should be at least 25 feet away from adjacent buildings.
 If you live in Sedona, keep in mind that you are not allowed to keep roosters.

-If you are a resident of Flagstaff, you are allowed to keep five to 25 chickens on your property, depending on its size.
+If you are a resident of Flagstaff, you are allowed to keep five to 25 chickens on your property, depending on their size.
 They should be kept in a rear yard and at least 20 feet away from neighboring buildings.

-The ordinances change from area to area and you should always make sure to check with the local government about the latest implemented decisions and laws.
+The ordinances change from area to area, and you should always make sure to check with the local government about the latest implemented decisions and laws.
 Not meeting the requirements can lead to serious fines and sometimes even jail time.

 Arizona Is Fairly Hot